CurpraCode/CurpraCode/README.md

 **FrontEnd Engineer | React Developer | Software Engineer**

 I'm Oyakoya Curtis Ademola, a frontend Software Engineer with 4 years of experience building innovative solutions for globally distributed teams.
-I currently work as freelancer, picking projects and building stuffs with JavaScript stacks.
+I currently work as frontend Engineer, picking projects and building stuffs with JavaScript stacks.
 In my spare time, I enjoy watching movie, surfing the internet, and playing games.

 **Want to stay in touch?
 You can find me here:**